 - How-to’s, quick tips, detailed instructions, diagrams: The goal here is to save your readers time and effort – to shortcut the learning curve.

 - Examples, case studies, templates, worksheets, maps, directions: You can make use of document-sharing and photo-sharing applications to provide access.
-An example of this would be our own newsletter gallery on Flickr.

 - Links to useful resources and people: Share exceptional items that you have created or already vetted.